Patel-Jenu-1991/Portfolio-Site/README.md

 * ColorZilla for the awesome gradients generated.
 * Lisa (My mentor at Udacity) for her generous support throughout the curriculum.
 * All the instructors at Udacity for the FEND Nanodegree Program.
-* References: MDN, CSS Tricks, W3 Documentation, W3Schools, Stack overflow, google, and last but not the least - Udacity for providing me with a wonderful Opportunity.
+* References: MDN, CSS Tricks, W3 Documentation, W3Schools, Stack overflow, Google (for the images and much more), and last but not the least - Udacity for providing me with a wonderful Opportunity.